Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/Development_environment_construction_guide.md

 Possible to switch to Japanese after launching, but can't save configuration.
 Therefore, will translate it into Japanese in the following way.

-Save and edit the [JMeter起動用バッチ.bat(JMeter startup batch.bat)](./ut/Subfunction_Unit_Test_Tool/JMeter起動用バッチ.bat) to the desired location.
+Save and edit the [start-up-jmeter.bat](./ut/Subfunction_Unit_Test_Tool/start-up-jmeter.bat) to the desired location.
 (JMeter's own log is saved in the same location as the bat file).
 Set the JMeter save/extraction directory to `JMETER_HOME` as shown below.
 ```
 set JMETER_HOME=C:\tool\apache-jmeter-5.2.1